RedHat-UX/red-hat-design-system/docs/foundations/color/index.md

 To learn more about our color design tokens, go to the [Tokens](/tokens) section.

-### Primitive and semantic colors
+### "Crayon" and semantic colors

-Our design system includes multiple sets of colors known as <strong>primitives</strong>.
-Primitives reference hard-coded values, but offer no information about usage. <strong>Semantic</strong> colors reference primitive colors and define how a color is used.
+Our design system includes multiple sets of colors known as <strong>"crayon" colors</strong>.
+Crayon colors reference hard-coded values, but offer no information about usage. <strong>Semantic</strong> colors reference crayon colors and define how a color is used.
 Semantic naming is essential not just for color, but for all foundational styles.

 {% example palette="light",
-          alt="Example of how primitive tokens are aliased to semantic tokens, which are used to style a button", src="/assets/color/primitive-and-semantic-colors.png" %}
+          alt="Example of how crayon color tokens are aliased to semantic tokens, which are used to style a button", src="/assets/color/primitive-and-semantic-colors.png" %}

 {% feedback %}